horizon0408/depth_note/README.md

 ## Multi-view depth estimation<a name="mvs"></a>
+<a href="https://arxiv.org/pdf/2012.02177.pdf">DeepVideoMVS: Multi-View Stereo on Video with Recurrent Spatio-Temporal Fusion (CVPR 2021)</a> <a href = "https://github.com/ardaduz/deep-video-mvs">[code]</a>
+* use ConvLSTM and a hidden state propagation scheme to achieve temporal consistency
+* introduce inverse warping while propagating the hidden state, make the learning problem easier for the ConvLSTM cell

 <a href="https://arxiv.org/pdf/1901.02571.pdf">Neural RGB→D Sensing: Depth and Uncertainty from a Video Camera (CVPR 2019)</a>  <a href = "https://github.com/NVlabs/neuralrgbd">[code]</a>
 * use D-Net to learn the depth probability volume (DPV)
     + pre-define dmin, dmax and neighbour window size to learn DPV